luke321321/portfolio/climbing/README.md

 |squared earth mover's distance| 70.8%|
 |cross-entropy| 64.2%|

-Convolutional neural network model: this model is based upon a 14 layer ResNetv2 but with a few key differences: we add dropout layers and add the scaling of the residuals as in Inception-ResNet (https://arxiv.org/pdf/1602.07261.pdf).
+Convolutional neural network model: this model is based upon a 14 layer ResNetv2 but with a few key differences: I add dropout layers and add the scaling of the residuals as in Inception-ResNet (https://arxiv.org/pdf/1602.07261.pdf).

 ## Tasks and layout of the code
-- We scraped the data from the moonboard website in the [scraper notebook](https://nbviewer.jupyter.org/github/luke321321/portfolio/blob/master/climbing/Scraper.ipynb).
+- I scraped the data from the moonboard website in the [scraper notebook](https://nbviewer.jupyter.org/github/luke321321/portfolio/blob/master/climbing/Scraper.ipynb).
-- We clean the data and analyise it in the [Data-cleaning-and-analysis notebook](https://nbviewer.jupyter.org/github/luke321321/portfolio/blob/master/climbing/Data-cleaning-and-analysis.ipynb).
+- I clean the data and analyise it in the [Data-cleaning-and-analysis notebook](https://nbviewer.jupyter.org/github/luke321321/portfolio/blob/master/climbing/Data-cleaning-and-analysis.ipynb).
-- We fit a CNN (convolution neural network) model based upon ResNetv2 in the [CNN notebook](https://nbviewer.jupyter.org/github/luke321321/portfolio/blob/master/climbing/CNN.ipynb).
+- I fit a CNN (convolution neural network) model based upon ResNetv2 in the [CNN notebook](https://nbviewer.jupyter.org/github/luke321321/portfolio/blob/master/climbing/CNN.ipynb).

-Result: we achieved 71% accuracy on the test dataset.
+Result: I achieved 71% accuracy on the test dataset.

 A picture of a moonboard: